ahv0ng/dinosaur-park-game/design-docs/wba_assignment3.md

   - *Agilisaurus*
   - *More sophisticated game driver*

+- Both team members are responsible for:
+  - Writing the document described in *Recommendations for extensions to the game engine*
+  - Updating the design documents (i.e. design rationale, UML class diagram, UML communication diagrams) for the changes each person implements

 ## Deadlines & Team meeting schedule
 - Saturday 24th October
   - To have a **proposed design for the new functionality**, which should be approved and/or refined by the other team member